maxgillham/CMPE365/uber/README.md

     driver_1 = instance of Driver class
     driver_2 = instance of Driver class

-    for i from first to last request
+    for each request in request data

-        request_time = requests[i,0]
-        pickup_location = requests[i,1]
-        dropoff_location = requests[i,2]
+        if driver_1 time < request time

-        update driver 1 time to request_time if driver time < request_time
+            update driver_1 time to request time
+        if driver_2 time < request time
-        update driver 2 time to request_time if driver time < request_time
+            update driver_2 time to request time

-        if driver_1 has earlier ETA than driver 2 driver 1 picks up requestor
+        if driver_1 has earlier ETA than driver_2 driver_1 picks up requestor
-            driver 1 drops off requests
+            driver_1 drops off requests

         else
-            driver 2 picks up requestor
+            driver_2 picks up requestor
-            driver 2 drops off requestor
+            driver_2 drops off requestor

-    return driver_1.late_count + driver_2.late_count
+    return (driver_1 late count + driver_2 late count)
 ```

-Runnning this method with the origonal data yeilds a total waiting time of 4376 for just one driver and 618 for two drivers requests throughout the day.
+Running this method with the original data yields a total waiting time of 4376 for just one driver and 618 for two drivers taking requests throughout the day.
 Expanding this algorithm to input n drivers is as follows.

 ```
-def wait_times_n_drivers(n, network, requests):
+def wait_times_n_drivers(n, network, requests)

     total late count to 0
     create a list of n instances of driver class, all starting at location 0

-    for i from first to last request request_time = requests[i,0]
+    for i from first to last request

-        pickup_location = requests[i,1]
-        dropoff_location = requests[i,2]
+        for each driver in driver list

-        update each driver time to request time
+            if driver[i] time < request time

-        get eta to pickup_location for each driver in list
+                update driver[i] time to time of request get eta to pickup location for driver[i]

         chosen driver = driver with earliest eta